 We have been called to bring sinners to repentance, not to solve their problems so they can continue in their sin and self-will.

 The seventieth week will commence as God’s witnesses go throughout all the earth in the power and authority of the latter-rain revival.

 Then the testimony will be overcome by Antichrist, with Christ’s permission and under His strict supervision.

 There will follow a nightmare of spiritual oppression so severe we cannot imagine it.
-In the cities of the earth the spirit of delusion will be so strong that no one will be able to think clearly, especially in spiritual matters.
+In the cities of the earth, the spirit of delusion will be so strong that no one will be able to think clearly, especially in spiritual matters.
 The oppression will be so heavy not even the Christians will be able to pray.
 Only those who flee to the wilderness will be able to stay true to God.
 Most Christian people will remain in the cities because Antichrist will convince them they can continue to serve God in their churches.

 When it comes to a choice between economic hardship and serving Christ fervently, multitudes of today’s believers will go the way of comfort.
-They will convince themselves (with Antichrist’s help) that they really can serve God and be a witness under the new one-world government.
+They will convince themselves (with Antichrist’s help) that they really can serve God and be a witness under the new government.

 The Lord’s conquering saints will stand true in the wilderness and many will flee to them for spiritual protection and nourishment.
 It appears that the framework of the coming ministry of protection and nourishment is appearing even now.
 Some churches are becoming fortresses of spiritual strength while many others are succumbing to the current popular notions of grace, love, the rapture, success, prosperity, positive thinking, reconstructionism, replacement theology, overemphasis on psychological healing, and so forth.

 It appears that much if not most of today’s “Christian” psychological counseling is aimed at enabling the believers to live a successful adamic life.
 It is not exhorting them to take up their cross and follow the Lord Jesus.